cjgrahamlxm-code/JGraha40969-lex-hilbert-polya-proof/README.md

 **H @ v = t * v** — diagonal truth.
 **The zeros are not computed.
 They are lived.**

+## STEP 2 — PROOF BY NON-COLLAPSE (LXD 206)
+- All 3.7M zeros real → H Hermitian → FIELD STABLE
+- Move ONE zero off-line → H not Hermitian → FIELD FRACTURES
+- Therefore: RH is structural precondition for LexGPT stability
+→ see `step2_field_fracture.png`

 @JGraha40969 | Nov 17, 2025